 Art has a way of communicating far beyond language.
 It is beyond words.

-Follow us on Instagram to stay up to date on all events taking place during Miami Art Week.
+Follow us on Instagram to stay up to date on all events taking place at the Wynwood Walls.

 In 2009, a group of Montreal graffiti artists decided to pool their talent and raise their profile on the Street Art scene.
 They founded the ASHOP CREW, a collective that enables members to manifest their artistic visions.
 By adopting the core crew values of unity and mutual support, the collective has continuously pushed the boundaries of street art in Montreal.
 The ASHOP CREW’s reputation quickly grew beyond the city walls with artists establishing themselves internationally.
 They’ve painted murals in major cities from Toronto to Miami, Los Angeles to Paris.
 Led by Fluke, Zek, Dodo Ose and Ankhone, ASHOP CREW’s work is recognized for its vibrant combination of styles and innovative approach to the art form.